umairahmad744/umairahmad/README.md

 Doing IT in Malakand University in Progress

 # Skills
-Python
+Python,
-Machine learning
+Machine learning,
-Deep Learning (in progress)
+Deep Learning (in progress),
-SQL
+SQL .

 # Hobby
 Like To Play Games Physically (VollyBall) and at free Time Reading Books and blogs etc..